USS Ranger (CV-4): Construction, refit, and modernization

 Across the years many alterations were made to her armament.
-The first change was to consolidate the 5-in gun battery by pairing the four main deck guns with the four gallery deck guns.
-The anti-aircraft armament received a major upgrade when six 1.1-in quadruple mounts were installed; the 1.1-in battery replaced a battery of 3-inch (76 mm)/50 caliber guns installed months before as placeholders.
-In March 1942, the .50 cal machine guns were exchanged for much more capable Oerlikon 20mm cannons.
-Similarly, the 1.1-in battery was swapped with quadruple Bofors 40mm guns in December 1942.
-Ranger's ultimate armament was six 40mm quadruple mounts and forty-six 20mm mounts.
+The first change was to consolidate the 5-inch gun battery by pairing the four main deck guns with the four gallery deck guns.
+The anti-aircraft armament received a major upgrade when six 1.1-inch quadruple mounts were installed; the 1.1-inch battery replaced a battery of 3-inch (76 mm)/50 caliber guns installed months before as placeholders.
+In March 1942, the .50 cal machine guns were exchanged for much more capable Oerlikon 20 mm cannons.
+Similarly, the 1.1-inch battery was swapped with quadruple Bofors 40 mm guns in December 1942.
+Ranger's ultimate armament was six 40 mm quadruple mounts and forty-six 20 mm mounts.

 On 13 December 1943, Chief of Naval Operations Admiral Ernest King had approved an extensive modernization.
 Since Rangers commissioning, the size of carrier aircraft had grown enormously.
 Her flight deck supports were no longer capable of supporting the weight of a complete, modern air group.
 Other aircraft operating improvements were contemplated.
 The aft elevator was to be enlarged, the amidship elevator was to be replaced with a deck-edge elevator, and two flight deck catapults were to be installed.
 Weight and protection issues were to be solved by blistering the hull.
-Armament was to be increased with six additional 40mm quadruple mounts.
+Armament was to be increased with six additional 40 mm quadruple mounts.
 Admiral King favored having the conversions done, but the Bureau of Ships insisted that allocating the manpower and resources required to accomplish this would considerably delay the completion of new aircraft carriers under construction.
 The full project was indefinitely postponed on 5 April 1944 after the third, increasing estimate.
 After arriving at New York Harbor on 16 May, Ranger entered the Norfolk Navy Yard to have her flight deck strengthened, new aircraft catapults installed, and radar equipment updated.
 This provided her with the capability of night fighter-interceptor training.